Earth and Environmental Sciences

-Lamont-Doherty Earth Observatory of Columbia University invites applications for Postdoctoral Fellowships in the fields of the Earth, environmental, and ocean sciences.
-Candidates should have recently completed their Ph.D. or should expect to complete their degree requirements by September 2016.
+Lamont-Doherty Earth Observatory of Columbia University invites applications for Postdoctoral Fellowships in the fields of Earth and environmental sciences.
+Candidates should have recently completed their Ph.D. or should expect to complete their degree requirements by September 2017.

 Researchers at the Observatory work to understand the dynamics of the Earth’s chemical, physical and biological systems, from the core to the upper atmosphere, including Earth’s interactions with human society.
 Our scientists lead research in the fields of solid Earth dynamics; ocean, atmospheric and climate systems; cryospheric dynamics; paleoclimate and biogeoscience.